aikhelis/playground-hudl/README.md

 # playground-hudl

 This repository is created as personal practice and refreshments on Playwright.
-It contains some the e2e tests for Hudl.com website, which I highly admire.
+It contains some of the e2e tests for the Hudl.com website, which I highly admire.

 ## ToDo
 ✅ Add UI abstraction on top of emerged patterns: login page and common nav/page validation mechanism; stay lean.

 ## Observed Potential Application Improvements

+1. **Security & Tidiness of the end-user facing web pages**
-1. **Unified Validation Messages:** Consider displaying a unified error code/message for wrong username/password combinations.
+* **Unified login input validation messages:** Consider displaying a unified error code/message for wrong username/password combinations.
 Currently, a unique user-facing error code & message are added to the login page for a non-registered email account.
 Apart from error message fragmentation, this approach exposes a security risk by revealing whether a provided email address is registered in the system or not to potential attackers.
+* **Tidy public HTML:** Consider removing `data-qa-id` attributes from the web pages served in Production via build tools for improved public-facing impression and security considerations.

 2. **Cosmetic Fix:** Correct the typo in the `data-qa-id="gloabl-navbar"` attribute.